This is the best list for both general topics and beginners.

 It is dedicated to introducing the emerging, exciting new climate-energy-soils technology called "Biochar" to those who are new to the concept.
 This is where the list started, and folks with more experience with the biochar topic can help answer questions and help direct people to the appropriate specialized list for more detailed answers to their questions

-This is the home for discussion devoted to turning any form of biomass into char for the purpose of making biochar.
+It is also the home for discussion devoted to turning any form of biomass into char for the purpose of making biochar.
 This is the place to use words like "pyrolysis", "gasification", and "hydrothermal carbonization" ("HTC").
 This list will also be the pre-dominant location of terms such as "energy", "biofuels", and "hybrid systems".

 This list encompasses all possible scales of production (from those that exist today for industrial-scale biofuel production involving biomass transport over tens of kilometers, to the smallest possible char-making cooking and heating stoves).